KlipperScreen/KlipperScreen/docs/Installation.md

 !!! tip
     If you need a custom location for the configuration file, you can add the `-c` or `--configfile` option to the systemd file and specify the desired location.

+## Graphical Backends

+KlipperScreen can be run under various backends like Xserver or Wayland compositors like Cage or Weston.

+See the [Backends page](Backends.md) for a detailed comparison and installation instructions.

 ## Moonraker Configuration

 1. Ensure that the IP of the device is a trusted client in `moonraker.conf`: